-Crop cover and ground cover fractions (cropcover and groundcover) are used in erosion equations for PP and the default sediment transport model.
 Harvested crops have seasonally varying ground and crop cover, while permanent vegetation (e.g. forest) has constant values for these parameters.
-The parameters (ccmax1, ccmax2, gcmax1, gcmax2) needed for calculations are found in CropData.txt.
-Parameters ccmax1 and gcmax1 describe the maximum crop and ground cover during spring-summer growing season, parameters ccmax2 and gcmax2 are corresponding maxima for fall-winter.
-These maximum ratios are reached at maxday1 and maxday2, which are defined as halfway between planting and harvest, and halfway between autumn planting and midwinter, respectively (new year on northern hemisphere).
-After these dates coverage is maintained to the next ploughing, harvest, or until the growing season starts again in the spring (for winter crops) (Figure 3).
-At the date of ploughing, ground and crop cover are set to zero.
-Parameters bd1 and bd4 describe the dates of spring respective autumn ploughing.
-If bd4 is set to 365 it is assumed that the ground is covered (i.e. no autumn ploughing) until spring ploughing.
+The input data needed for calculations (ccmax1, ccmax2, gcmax1, gcmax2) are given in CropData.txt.
+Parameters ccmax1 and gcmax1 describe the maximum crop and ground cover during spring-summer growing season, parameters ccmax2 and gcmax2 are corresponding maxima for winter crop's growth.
+These maximum ratios are reached at maxday1 and maxday2, which are defined as halfway between planting and harvest, and halfway between autumn planting and midwinter (1 January or 30 June depending on autumn planting date), respectively.
+From sowing the coverage fractions increase linearly up to their maximum values.
+After these dates maximum coverage is maintained to the next ploughing, harvest, or until the growing season starts again in the spring (for winter crops) (Figure 4).
 During the period between harvesting and ploughing, crop cover is equal to ground cover (gcmax1).
-From sowing (or growth season, beginning in the spring) the coverage rates increase linearly up to their maximum values.
+At ploughing, ground and crop cover are reduced to zero.
+Parameters bd1 and bd4 describe the dates of spring and autumn ploughing.
+In the case of spring sowing, when no winter crop is crowing, either one of the ploughing parameters can be set for ploughing date.

-Figure 3: Crop cover and ground cover development for four different crop configurations.
+Figure 4: Crop cover and ground cover development for four different crop configurations.